 PTI leader Ali Afzal Sahi arrested after securing bail from ATC

-ISLAMABAD (Web Desk) – The Islamabad’s Capital Territory Police (ICT) on Tuesday arrested former provincial minister and PTI leader Ali Afzal Sahi as he came out from the court.
+ISLAMABAD (Web Desk) – Islamabad police on Tuesday arrested former provincial minister and PTI leader Ali Afzal Sahi as he came out of the court.

 Ali Afzal Sahi was arrested from outside the Judicial Complex.
 Sahi had come to court to secure bail in the case registered at Golra Police Station in Islamabad.